REVITALIZED DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS

 Section 1.
 Enforcement.
 The Association, or any Owner, shall have the right to enforce, by any proceeding at law or in equity, all restrictions, conditions, covenants, reservations, liens and charges now or hereafter imposed by the provision of this Revitalized Declaration.
 Failure by the Association or by any Owner to enforce any covenant or restriction herein contained shall in no event be deemed a waiver of the right to do so thereafter.

 Section 2.
 Severability.
 Invalidation of any one of these covenants or restrictions by judgement or court order shall in no ways affect any other provisions which shall remain in full force and effect.

 Section 4.
 Amendment.
-The covenants and restrictions of this Declaration shall run with and bind the land for a term of twenty (20) years from the date this Declaration is recorded, after which time they shall be automatically extended for successive periods of ten (10) years.
-This Declaration may be amended by an instrument signed by not less than seventy-five (75%) of the Lot Owners.
+The covenants and restrictions of this Revitalized Declaration shall run with and bind the land for a term of thirty (30) years from the date this Revitalized Declaration is recorded, after which time they shall be automatically extended for successive periods of ten (10) years.
+This Revitalized Declaration may be amended by an instrument signed by not less than seventy five percent (75%) of the Lot Owners.
 Any Amendment must be recorded.

 Section 5.
 Section 5 has been deleted in its entirety and is no longer applicable.